J. D. Disalvatore

 Julie "J. D." Disalvatore (March 5, 1966 – August 24, 2017) was an American LGBT film and television producer/director and gay rights activist.
-She was also an animal rights activist.
 She was openly lesbian.

 Career

 Disalvatore's credits include the award-winning Shelter (2007), Eating Out 2 (2006), A Marine Story (2010) Gay Propaganda and Elena Undone.
 In addition to producing LGBT films, she had also written extensively about LGBT film for outlets including Clout, Curve, GayWired.com, PlanetOut.com Gay.com, QTMagazine, POWER UP and here! online in addition to her daily blog on Gay and Lesbian entertainment.

 Disalvatore was also the Festival Manager at Outfest: The Los Angeles Gay & Lesbian Film Festival, the largest film festival in Los Angeles.
 She had also produced panels on LGBT film for Outfest, Power UP and the Writers Guild of America.
 She also produced the queer entertainment news show HERE@ for the here! networks.
 Disalvatore was on the Board of Directors of the Los Angeles Gay and Lesbian Chamber of Commerce, where she served a term as Vice President of the Board and was last President of the Board of Directors of the Frontiers Foundation.
 She was a mentor with The Point Foundation.